DaveKobrin/KaylaCares4Kids_Operations_Back/README.md

 > User stories detailing app functionality<br />
 > Add user stories following the _As a [type of user], I want [what the user wants], so that [what it helps accomplish]_ format.

+### MVP Goals
+- As a user I want to be able to load the app on my phone
+- As a user I want to be able to create a user account
+- As a user I want to be able to log into the app for my organization
 - As a user I want to be able to add an item into the database
-- As a user I want to be able to update the quantity of an item available
+- As a user I want to be able to update an item in case I entered a typo
-- As a user I want to be able to see what the current available stock is of an item
+- As a user I want to be able to see what is the current available stock of items
--

-### MVP Goals
+- As a user I want to be able to delete an item if I need to

 ### Stretch Goals
+- As a user I want to be able to track the requests from our clients and store them in the database
+- As a user I want to be able to prepare a shipment of items from the inventory and automatically adjust the quatities of items
+- As a user I want to be able to view the value of donations received durring a specified period
+- As a user I want to be able to view the fair market value of items delivered to clients for a specified period
+- As a user I want to be able to view the estimated number of children impacted by our serices